Decertifying the Iran deal: A crisis of Trump's own making

 "In terms of the Iranian view, if the Europeans remain committed to the JCPOA, if the European business people continue to come and engage in commercial transactions, then probably the interest in Iran will be to remain inside the JCPOA," he told CNN.

-French President Emmanuel Macros has cited the crisis with North Korea as a "very good illustration" of why the agreement with Iran should remain intact.
+French President Emmanuel Macron has cited the crisis with North Korea as a "very good illustration" of why the agreement with Iran should remain intact.
 "We stopped any monitoring, any discussions with them [North Koreans], and what's the result?
 They will probably get a nuclear weapon.
 I don't want to replicate that situation with Iran," Macron said in an interview with CNN in September.

 What other options are there?